Kayto/C64-RAM-Cart/README.md

 ## Credit

 We should start with the credit, as this board was designed and created by J Schucht.
 The design files are offered for educational purposes only.
+Thanks also due for [TEBL](https://github.com/tebl/C64-BlinkenDiag) and any associated credits for some of the KiCad items.

 ## Aims
 My motivation for this recreation is as an electronics hobbyist and C64 fan - to improve KiCad, hardware workings and generally coding.